gonzrb/aws-certified-solutions-architect-associate/5-StorageGetaway.md

 2- Four types of Storage Gateways

-- File Getaway (NFS & SMB)
+- File Getaway (NFS & SMB) - For flat files, stored directly on S3.
 - Volumes Getaway (ISCSI)
-    - Stored Volumes
+    - Stored Volumes - Entire Dataset is stored on site and is asynchronously backed up to S3
-    - Cached Volumes
+    - Cached Volumes - Entire Dataset is stored on S3 and the most frequently accessed data is cached on site.
-- Tape Gateway (VTL)
+- Gateway Virtual Tape Llibrary (VTL)

 3- File Getaway